-Coronary Angiogram
+CT Coronary Angiogram

-What is a coronary angiography?
+What is a CT Coronary Angiography?

-Computed Tomography (CT) Coronary Angiography (CTCA) is a new type of CT that looks at the arteries of the heart (the coronary arteries).
+Computed Tomography (CT) Coronary Angiography (CTCA) is a type of CT that looks at the arteries of the heart (the coronary arteries).
 It will detect plaque that is narrowing or blocking the coronary arteries.
+It can determine any abnormalities of the arteries you may have been born with and it is frequently used in following patients who have had bypass surgery or who have had stents put into their arteries.